 Need more advice or help in clearing an infestation?

 The Hairforce is a professional nit and head lice clearing service that can remove the lice and eggs for you and shut the infestation down.
-You can review the services at www.hairforceclinics.com or call 0207 485 7351 for assistance.
+Visit one of our clinics or call 0207 485 7351 for assistance.